keenbm/PDFmergerpy/README.md

 # PDF Merge

+## MAIN.py will call GUICode.py file for loading GUI Window
+#### GUICode.py usese function written in function.py for listing filenames and merging PDF

-GUI > GUICode.py is main file through which GUI is initiallized
+GUI > GUICode.py

-PyCode > function.py is function file
+PyCode > function.py

 Program list all files from directory and merge all PDF files in new file